charlo-faucher/charlo-faucher/README.md

 About Me:
-Student at Cégep Saint-Jean-sur-Richelieu.<br>Future student at ÉTS.<br>Future XR Developer.
+Student at ÉTS.<br>Future XR Developer.

 ## 🌐 Socials: